MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/create-workflow-plugin-custom-channel.md

 ---
-title: "Step 2: Create a workflow or plug-in to implement your custom logic (Dynamics 365 for Marketing Developer Guide) | MicrosoftDocs"
+title: "Step 2: Create a workflow or plug-in to implement your custom logic (Dynamics 365 Marketing Developer Guide) | MicrosoftDocs"
-description: "Partners can create a workflow or plug-in to implement their custom logic for a custom channel in Dynamics 365 for Marketing." ms.custom:
+description: "Partners can create a workflow or plug-in to implement their custom logic for a custom channel in Dynamics 365 Marketing." ms.custom:
   - dyn365-developer
   - dyn365-marketing